arturonline/docs/Web/Typescript/Configuration/basics.md

 ## Running

-Create a file called hello.ts.
+Create a file called `hello.ts`.
 We can compile a typescript file into a javascript file by calling:

 ```Typescript
 tsc hello.ts
 ```

-This generates a file called hello.js And we can execute that file by using node.
+This generates a file called `hello.js` And we can execute that file by using node.

 We can watch a typescript file for changes and compile it automatically with: